jaspector

 Monday through Friday, 8:00 a.m. to 5:00 p.m.

-Typical inspection sequence: Public materials describe footing and foundation, trade slab rough-ins, framing, lath and gypsum board, fire and smoke penetration, energy-efficiency, other trade inspections, and final inspection before certificate of occupancy.
+Typical sequence: Public materials describe footing and foundation, trade slab rough-ins, framing, lath and gypsum board, fire and smoke penetration, energy-efficiency, other trade inspections, and final inspection before certificate of occupancy.

-Do I need a building permit in Mineola, TX?
+01 Do I need a building permit in Mineola, TX?

 Mineola's Building Inspection materials cover new residential and commercial construction, remodels, additions, swimming pools, accessory buildings, certificates of occupancy, signs, driveways, culverts, water and sewer related work, and trade permits.

-How much does a building permit cost in Mineola, TX?
+02 How much does a building permit cost in Mineola, TX?

+Building permit fees in Mineola, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50 for many listed permit categories, including accessory buildings, demolition, decks, fences, temporary poles, and base trade permits.
 Fees are calculated as: Mixed.
 New residential construction is $0.20 per square foot.
 New commercial and industrial construction is $0.25 per square foot.
 Residential and commercial repair, alteration, and addition permits are per square foot with a $50 minimum.
 Trade permits use base fees plus per-square-foot surcharges..
 Plan check fee: Commercial plan review is $0.0625 per square foot.
 Residential plan review is no charge..

-How do I apply for a building permit in Mineola, TX?
+03 How do I apply for a building permit in Mineola, TX?

-1. Determine whether the project is new residential, remodel, commercial, certificate of occupancy, sign, or another permit type and use the applicable Mineola procedure or form.
+To apply for a building permit in Mineola, TX, follow these steps: 1.
+Determine whether the project is new residential, remodel, commercial, certificate of occupancy, sign, or another permit type and use the applicable Mineola procedure or form.
 2. Prepare the required plans.
 Residential intake requires a completed application, 2 site plans to scale, and 2 full sets of working plans.
 Commercial intake requires 2 complete sets of plans with an extra set of civil drawings.
 3. Submit the application and plans to Building Inspection for verification of platting, zoning, lot and block information, and address.
 4. Pay the plan review fee where applicable before review begins.
 Commercial procedures expressly require a plan review fee at intake.
 5. The City Engineer, Public Works, Fire Inspector / Fire Marshal, and Code Enforcement review the package as applicable.
 6. After approvals, Building Inspection issues the permit and the applicant pays the permit fee.
 7. Call inspections at least the day before needed and obtain final inspection and certificate of occupancy before occupancy.

-How long does it take to get a building permit in Mineola, TX?
+04 How long does it take to get a building permit in Mineola, TX?

-How do I schedule a building inspection in Mineola, TX?
+05 How do I schedule a building inspection in Mineola, TX?

-Inspections can be scheduled via: City Hall at 903-569-6183.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Mineola, TX via: City Hall at 903-569-6183.
 Inspections received by 4:00 p.m.
 Monday through Friday will be performed the next business day..

-Other cities in Wood County
+Other jurisdictions in Wood County.

-View all Wood County jurisdictions →
+All Wood County jurisdictions →